APEcs/newsagent/docs/Feeds.md

   level specified for this parameter is used.
 If this is not specified, it will default to selecting **all** levels.

-* `urllevel=<level>`: control the level for which any automatically generated links are tailored to.
-This allows the same article to appear in a different location depending on the level selected, to support different full article viewing pages depending on the level provided.
-Normally you can omit this, and it will default to the value set for `level`, if that is set, or an internal default (usually `group` level).

 * `feed=<selected feed(s)>`: select articles that have been published in the specified feed(s).
 This is, again, either a single feed name, or a comma separated list of feeds, eg: `feed=acso` or `feed=acso,apecs`